 - Help trigger muscle growth, which can increase muscle mass; (4)

 - Improve performance, particular high intensity activities; (5)

 - Delay adverse effects of muscle fatigue & help you recover faster; (6)

 - Increase muscle strength.
 (7)

 How creatine works

-Taking creatine creates a chain reaction that ends up with you & your muscles having more energy for short, high-intensity activities, like weightlifting, sprinting, etc.
+Taking more creatine above what your diet provides causes a chain reaction that ends up with you & your muscle cells having more energy for short-term, high-intensity activities like weightlifting, sprinting, etc.

 *The creatine you take finds & binds to phosphate molecules.

 *This combo is now creatine phosphate (or phosphocreatine) which is stored in your muscles and used for energy.

 Creatine & water weight